NOC Nantahala Adventure Resort 2013 Special Events

 2013 ICF Canoe Freestyle World Championships

 September 2-8, 2013: NOC welcomes the biggest kayak festival of the year as elite freestylers from around the world converge on the Nantahala to vie for the title of World Champion.
 But the 2013 ICF Canoe Freestyle World Championships aren't just about kayaking.
 Spectators can expect interactive educational activities for children and teens, Appalachian Heritage Festival featuring renowned local artisans and musicians, and plenty of contests, races and activities open to spectator participation.
+Saturday (Sept 7) is the biggest day with the finals.
+As for rafting, all NOC activities (rafting, zip line, etc.) will be running as normal.
+The event is free to watch, but parking fees will apply and includes a shuttle.
 Read more about World Freestyle Kayaking Championships 2013.

 Guest Appreciation Festival